 About the Centre

-Annaghmakerrig belongs to the Irish State and as such the house and grounds are maintained by the Office of Public Works.
-The Centre receives financial support annually from the Arts Councils, north and south.
-Thanks to this support, artists are able to spend time at the Centre.
+Opened in 1981, the Tyrone Guthrie Centre at Annaghmakerrig is a residential workplace for local, national, and international artists, with a range of facilities that support creativity within a welcoming, home-like and trusted environment.
+It is a place of peace and quiet, and yet of collaboration and creative stimulation.
+Annaghmakerrig House belongs to the Irish State and as such the house and grounds are maintained by the Office of Public Works.
+The Centre receives financial support annually from the the Arts Council of Ireland/An Comhairle Ealaíon and the Arts Council of Northern Ireland.
 The Tyrone Guthrie Centre is a registered charity CHY6248.

 The centre was founded as the result of theatre director, Sir William Tyrone Guthrie's beqeust to Ireland.
 On taking over the house after his mother, Norah Guthrie (née Power) died 1956, the house became a hub of creative activity, with a constant stream of vistors from the world of theatre, literature, and the visual arts.
 On the advice and encouragement of his family, specifically his sister, Susan Margaret (Peggy) Butler, and her daughter, Julia Crampton, Guthrie bequeathed the family home to the State with the proviso that it would be used for the benefit of artists.
 Over time since opening, the Centre purchased the gardens, original parkland, lake and farmyard, together with its buildings and the leasehold of the woodlands.
 The re-integrated Annaghmakerrig estate was officially handed over to the Irish State in 2007, and its future was assured through the takeover of maintenance of both house and lands by the Office of Public Works